-By fall 2018, oil produced by Hilcorp on the west side of Cook Inlet could be traveling by pipeline instead of barge, according to a plan for a cross-inlet oil pipeline introduced by Hilcorp Alaska Vice President David Wilkins in May.
+By fall 2018, oil produced by Hilcorp on the west side of Cook Inlet could be traveling by pipeline instead of tanker, according to a plan for a cross-inlet oil pipeline introduced by Hilcorp Alaska Vice President David Wilkins in May.
 Operations manager Richard Novcaski of Hilcorp’s pipeline-owning subsidiary Harvest Alaska provided details at a Wednesday Kenai Chamber of Commerce luncheon.

-“The general concept, is to create a swap of capacity,” Novcaski said.
+“The general concept is to create a swap of capacity,” Novcaski said.

 The plan would repurpose an existing cross-inlet natural gas pipeline as an oil pipeline, and use part of an existing pipeline to transport the displaced gas.
 In all, the design — estimated to cost about $73 million — would require only about 9 miles of new pipe to be laid.

-Novcaski said various companies have planned to replace cross-Inlet barge traffic with a pipeline since he began working in the Alaska oil and gas industry in the 1980s.
+Novcaski said various companies have planned to replace cross-Inlet tanker traffic with a pipeline since he began working in the Alaska oil and gas industry in the 1980s.
 In 2012, Cook Inlet Energy planned to build a 29-mile, $53 million pipeline connecting the East and West Forelands areas of Cook Inlet.
 A Tesoro subsidiary took over the project from Cook Inlet Energy in November 2013, but it remains unrealized.